kergoth/dotvim-test/README.rst

     - <leader>ev: same as above, in a vertical split
     - <leader>et: same as above, in a new tab

+  - File type specific:

+    - changelog

+      - <leader>o:
+        adds a new changelog entry for the current user for the current date.

   - Plugins:

     - surround